Deep-Symmetry/beat-link-trigger/README.md

 ### Mac Trust Confirmation

 If you are on a Mac, your best option nowadays is to download the disk image installer.
 It contains Beat Link Trigger packaged as a native Mac application, with an embedded Java 11 runtime, so you don&rsquo;t need to worry about installing or managing Java if you don&rsquo;t use it for other purposes.
-It is code-signed by Deep Symmetry, so your Mac should be happy to install and run it without complaint.
+It is code-signed by Deep Symmetry, so your Mac should be happy to install and run it without complaint (although under Catalina this may be an issue again).

 <img src="doc/modules/ROOT/assets/images/DMG-Installer.png" width="640" height="435"
      alt="Installer window">